You and Your CourseOpportunities

 3.7 International Candidates who wish to take Leave of Absence are responsible for ensuring that they remain compliant with the terms of their Australian Visa and any other Australian Government requirements.
 International Candidates must discuss any planned period of Leave of Absence with the University’s International Office prior to requesting leave.

-3.8 During a period of Leave of Absence, the Candidate will have access to University services such as the Library and student email account.
+3.8 During a period of Leave of Absence, the Candidate will not have access to the Library but will have access to their student email account and eStudent.

 3.9 During a period of Leave of Absence the Candidate is not entitled to Advisory support, unless specific arrangements have been negotiated with the Advisory Panel prior to the period of Leave of Absence commencing.